wellyshen/welly-exchange/README.md

 # Welly Exchange

 Thanks for [Revolut](https://www.revolut.com) giving me this home assignment.
-It's very interesting and I have learned a lot by implementing it 👍🏻
+The topic is interesting and I have learned a lot from it 👍🏻

 ⚡️ Live demo: https://welly-exchange.netlify.com